NightscoutFoundation/xDrip/Documentation/WatchGuide.md

 ####XDrip Watchface Settings
 The following new preferences are supported:
   - Show Steps - Show Step Counter on all XDrip watchfaces.
 Steps reset to 0 at midnight.
-To enable xDrip+ synchronization, you must switch **Use Pebble Health Data** on under xDrip+ **Smart Watch Features**.
+To enable xDrip+ synchronization, you must switch **Use Wear Health Data** on under xDrip+ **Smart Watch Features**.
 When enabled, wear steps will be synced to xDrip+.
   - Step Delay - Select time delay from the list preferences.
+Step Delay is maximum reporting latency.
+Events are batched up until this "maximum" latency has lapsed.
+Once lapsed all batched up events will occur sequentially.
+  This is a way to save power consumption so that each event does not interrupt the processer.
+If you find 10 seconds uses too much power you can select a larger latency.
+This will of course effect the frequency at which the display of the steps is updated on the watch.
 Defaults to 10 seconds.
 To conserve wear battery, select 5 minutes.
   - Show Status - Show Loop Status on the XDrip, XDrip(Large) and XDrip (BigChart)watchfaces.
 This will display the HAPP status message containing Basal%, IOB, COB.
   - Opaque Card - Show notifications cards with opaque background.
 This will allow cards to be read more easily in ambient mode.
   - Small Font - Fontsize of small text in status and delta time fields on the XDrip and XDrip(Large) watchfaces.